David Hilliard

-David Hilliard (born May 15, 1942) is a former member of the Black Panther Party, having served as Chief of Staff.
-He became a visiting instructor at the University of New Mexico in 2006.
+David Hilliard (born May 15, 1942) is a founding member of the Black Panther Party, having served as Chief of Staff.
+He would later go on to become a visiting instructor at the University of New Mexico in 2006.
 He also is the founder of the Dr. Huey P. Newton foundation.

 Early life

 David Hilliard was born on May 15, 1942, in Rockville, Alabama, to Lela and Lee Hilliard.
 David had six brothers and five sisters: Theodore, Allen, Nathaniel, Van, Roosevelt, Arthur, Rose Lee, Sweetie, Dorty Mae, Vera Lee, and Eleanora.
 His parents met in 1916, when his mother was 16 years old, a little less than half the age of his father.
 In his childhood, Hilliard met Huey Newton, who would later become the leader of the Black Panther movement.

 Family life

-David Hilliard married Patrica (Pat) Hilliard in 1959.
-They met at David's friend Malcom Newton's fraternity party.
-Although Pat at first resisted pursuit by David, she eventually agreed to date him.
-At the age of 17, David was informed that Patricia was pregnant and he dropped out of high school.
-At 17, David and Patricia married at Berkeley City Hall.
+David Hilliard married Patricia (Pat) Hilliard in 1959.
+They met at David's friend Melvin Newton's (Huey Newton’s) fraternity party.
+Pat initially resisted David advances, as she was still in a relationship with her first child (Dennis) father, but she eventually agreed to date David.
+At the age of 17, David and Patricia discovered that she was pregnant with their first child together, Patrice; this event led to David to dropping out of high school to provide for his family.
+David and Patricia then proceeded to get married at Berkeley City Hall in Berkeley, CA.

-David, due to his lack of a high-school diploma and skills had a hard time finding jobs.
-He worked many odd jobs including: cleaning up after skilled laborers, a tile chipper, working at canneries, and a car salesman.
+David, due to his early exit from high-school and not acquiring his diploma, had a hard time securing work due to his limited skillset.
+He would eventually perform many odd jobs to provide for his newly established family, such as cleaning up after skilled laborers, working as a tile chipper, working at canneries, and working as a car salesman.

-David and Patricia Hilliard had three children: Patrice, Darryl, and Dorian.
+David and Patricia Hilliard would go on to have three children: Patrice, Darryl, and Dorion.
 They named their daughter after Patrice Munsel, one of David's favorite singers.
-Dorian was named after Dorian Gray, the main character in Oscar Wilde's famous novel The Picture of Dorian Gray.
+Dorion was named after Dorian Gray, the main character in Oscar Wilde's famous novel The Picture of Dorian Gray.

-During their early married life, David faced alcohol addiction and a lack of anger management.
+During their early married life, David faced the challenge of alcohol addiction and a lack of anger management.

-During his involvement with the Black Panthers, Hilliard met Brenda Presley and the two began an intimate relationship.
-They had a daughter named Dassine.
+During his involvement with the Black Panther Party, David’s act of infidelity would lead to him having an intimate relationship outside his marriage with a female member in the organization producing a daughter named Dassine.